MRColorR/speedshare/README.md

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/MRColorR/speedshare/docker-publish.yml?style=flat&link=https%3A%2F%2Fhub.docker.com%2Frepository%2Fdocker%2Fmrcolorrain%2Fspeedshare)

 🌟 **If you find this project helpful, please consider leaving a star.
-Your support is appreciated!**
+Your support is appreciated!🙂**

 ## Introduction 📖
 This repository hosts the Dockerfile and necessary configurations for the unofficial SpeedShare Docker image.
 It's designed to facilitate the deployment of SpeedShare in Docker environments, supporting both x86_64 and arm64 architectures.
 This project is not officially affiliated with SpeedShare.